gemc/clas12Tags/README.md

 module load clas12
 ```

 The above will load gemc/4.4.2 by default.
-To load production tag 5.2, in addition to the above:
+To load tag 5.3, in addition to the above, use `module switch`:

 ```
-module switch gemc/5.2
+module switch gemc/5.3
 ```

 To run GEMC you can select one of the gcards in $GEMC/../config.
 For example: